 As our understanding of covid-19 is evolving, so is the debate around the role of medical imaging.
 Medical societies have issued statements and advice on the use of CT; on the frontlines, clinical practice has followed the availability of tests, staff, and equipment.

 The literature in brief

-Medical societies – e.g. ACR and ESR-ESTI – advise that CT is not suitable for first-line screening or diagnosing COVID, because it is not sensitive enough (one false negative can cause an outbreak), and not specific enough (findings are not unique to COVID).
-For the final diagnosis of COVID-19, there is consensus around using the RT-PCR test.
+Medical societies – e.g. ACR and ESR-ESTI – advise that CT is not suitable for first-line screening or diagnosing covid-19, because it is not sensitive enough (one false negative can cause an outbreak), and not specific enough (findings are not unique to covid).
+For the final diagnosis of covid-19, there is consensus around using the RT-PCR test.

-In addition, COVID appears to trigger a prothrombotic state (i.e. patients getting blood clots), and some are suggesting a lower threshold for performing a CT pulmonary angiogram.
+In addition, covid-19 appears to trigger a prothrombotic state (i.e. patients getting blood clots), and some are suggesting a lower threshold for performing a CT pulmonary angiogram.